choonghyunryu/dlookr/README.md

 - flag_content_missing
   - whether to output “Missing Value” information.
 - logo_img
-  - name of logo image file on top left.
+  - name of the logo image file on the top left.
 - cover_img
   - name of cover image file on center.
 - create_date
   - The date on which the report is generated.
 - theme
-  - name of theme for report. support “orange” and “blue”.
+  - name of the theme for the report.
+Support “orange” and “blue”.
 - sample_percent
   - Sample percent of data for performing Diagnosis.